athomasoriginal/com.betweentwoparens/README.md

 > For a blog post to have properly formatted dates you must include the date in the blog posts markdown frontmatter

+Note there are two types of dates associated to each blog post:

+- datePublished
+- dateModified

+The motivation for these is to help the reader assess the relevance of the content.
+My goal is to have posts that will continue to be useful as the blog ages so I don't have to continue rewriting everything as I go.

 ### Summary

 `gatsby-transformer-remark` will provide you with what they call an `excerpt` of the content in your markdown file.
 The `excerpt` is the first 140 characters of your markdown file.
 While you can set it to be whatever you like, I prefer custom excerpts.
 Thus, to add a custom excerpt you must add a `summary` field to your `frontmatter`.
 Please limit to 140 characters.